 The Rule of 40 states that a SaaS company's revenue growth rate plus its EBITDA margin should exceed 40% to demonstrate balanced performance between growth and profitability.
 For example, a company growing at 30% with a 15% margin scores 45 — above the threshold.
 Companies exceeding the Rule of 40 typically command 40–85% higher valuation multiples than those below it.
 It's become a standard benchmark because it shows the company can either grow fast, operate profitably, or achieve a healthy balance of both.

 MRR (Monthly Recurring Revenue) is the predictable revenue a SaaS company expects to earn each month from active subscriptions.
 ARR (Annual Recurring Revenue) is simply MRR × 12.
 Both exclude one-time fees, professional services, and non-recurring revenue.
 ARR is the primary metric used for valuation because it represents the annualised contractual revenue base.
-Appraisers examine the composition of ARR carefully — expansion ARR (upsells), contraction (downgrades), and churned ARR — to assess the quality and sustainability of the revenue stream.
+Certified Valuers examine the composition of ARR carefully — expansion ARR (upsells), contraction (downgrades), and churned ARR — to assess the quality and sustainability of the revenue stream.

 NRR measures the percentage of recurring revenue retained from existing customers over a given period, including expansions and contractions but excluding new customer revenue.
 An NRR of 110% means you're earning 10% more from the same customer cohort year over year.
 NRR above 100% indicates revenue growth even without acquiring new customers.
 Best-in-class SaaS companies achieve 110–130% NRR.
 It's one of the most impactful valuation drivers because it demonstrates product-market fit, pricing power, and the compounding value of the installed customer base.

 Pre-revenue companies cannot be valued using traditional income or market approaches based on current earnings.
-Instead, appraisers use methods such as: the venture capital method (working backward from expected exit value), the Berkus method (assigning value to key milestones like prototype, management team, market size), the scorecard method (comparing to similar startups at the same stage), or a DCF model based on detailed financial projections.
+Instead, certified valuers use methods such as: the venture capital method (working backward from expected exit value), the Berkus method (assigning value to key milestones like prototype, management team, market size), the scorecard method (comparing to similar startups at the same stage), or a DCF model based on detailed financial projections.
 Intellectual property, patents, the team's track record, and the total addressable market are significant value drivers at this stage.

 8

-Appraiser Credentials & Qualifications
+Certified Valuer Credentials & Qualifications

 9